2 May – 14 October 2018

 The exhibition will also acknowledge the impact of MoMA’s landmark photography exhibition of 1960, The Sense of Abstraction.
 Installation photographs of this pioneering show will be displayed with some of the works originally featured in the exhibition, including important works by Edward Weston, Aaron Siskind and a series by Man Ray that has not been exhibited since the MoMA show, 58 years ago.

 The connections between breakthroughs in photography and new techniques in painting will be examined, with rooms devoted to Op Art and Kinetic Art from the 1960s, featuring striking paintings by Bridget Riley and installations of key photographic works from the era by artists including Floris Neussis and Gottfried Jaeger.
 Rooms will also be dedicated to the minimal and conceptual practices of the 1970s and 80s.
-The exhibition will culminate in a series of new works by contemporary artists, Tony Cairns, Maya Rochat and Daisuke Yokota, exploring photography and abstraction today.
+The exhibition will culminate in a series of new works by contemporary artists, Antony Cairns, Maya Rochat and Daisuke Yokota, exploring photography and abstraction today.

 Hyundai Card is a leading premium credit card firm based in Seoul, Korea.
 It is a subsidiary of Hyundai Motor Group.
 It has been named the credit industry’s “Most Respected Company” and ‘Most Desired Employer’ by KMAC, Korea’s largest management consultancy association.
 It was also ranked #1 in customer satisfaction for five years in a row by Korea’s National Customer Satisfaction Index.